OfficeDev/office-scripts-docs/docs/develop/power-automate-integration.md

 The [Excel Online (Business) connector](/connectors/excelonlinebusiness) gives your flows access to Excel workbooks.
 There are two actions that call Office Scripts.

 - **Run script**.
-This is the standard action to use with scripts stored in your OneDrive.
+This is the action to use with scripts stored in the [default location of your OneDrive](../overview/script-storage.md#onedrive).
 - **Run script from SharePoint library**.
-This action lets you user scripts stored in your team's SharePoint site.
+This is the action to use when scripts are stored in your team's SharePoint site.

 # [Run script](#tab/run-script)